There seems to be an overabundance of “sales experts” outing sales reps who approached them “incorrectly”lately.

-What do I give a sh*t about you or your company at this point?
+I don’t give a sh*t about you or your company at this point.

 I just stopped what I was doing, and this is how you attempt to keep my attention?

-Note: The same thing goes for ridiculous phrases like “we’re a full service” “we offer end to end” etc. It’s lame.
+Note: The same thing goes for ridiculous phrases like “we’re a full service” “we offer end to end” etc. Who talks that way?